 Lastly, the bill maintains that this section does not "permit a board of county commissioners to restrict or otherwise affect any person's constitutional right to bear arms or own or possess arms or to use arms in defense of self, family, or property".

-The bill has passed the House and awaits its introduction in the Senate.
+The bill has passed the House and has been assigned to the Senate Local Government and Housing committee.

-Sponsor(s): Reps.
-Amabile & McCormick and Sen. Jaquez Lewis
+Sponsor(s): Rep. Amabile & Rep. McCormick and Sen. Jaquez Lewis